syfqy/narwhal-app/README.md

+# Saleswhale UI App

+The app is hosted on github-pages and can be viewed [here](https://syfqy.github.io/narwhal-app/) The source code can be viewed [here](https://github.com/syfqy/narwhal-app)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).